TheLoneRider

 The Chinese room argument

-Even though the guy outside received intelligent answers and thought he was dealing with a human being on the other side of the room, the other human being was only getting instructions from a book without really knowing that is being said.
+Even though the guy outside received intelligent answers and thought he was dealing with a human being on the other side of the room, the other human being was only getting instructions from a book without really knowing what is being said.
 So, the 'Turing' computer may give all the right answers and fool the other guy, but there is no real intelligence at play - just broken down small mechanical instructions that can be automated.

 Is a self-driving car intelligent?